LeratoTheko/Tax_Prediction/README.md

 **Project Objective**

-The main objective of this project is to build a predictive model that can assist Revenue Services Lesotho in forecasting revenue values for various categories (e.g., taxes, duties, fees) in a specific year.
+The main objective of this project is to build a predictive model that can assist Revenue Services Lesotho in forecasting revenue values for various categories (e.g., tatal and non-total revenue, duties, fees) in a specific year.
 By accurately predicting revenue, the organization can better plan its budget, allocate resources effectively, and optimize revenue collection strategies.

 **Project Structure**